-We started our journey with Templo Mayor, a 700 year old Aztec temple, and took a guided tour of it.
-The ticket to the temple costs $70 MXN per person and the guided tour in English was for $300 MXN.
+We started our journey with Templo Mayor, a 700-year-old Aztec temple, and took a guided tour of it.
+The ticket to the temple costs MXN 70 per person, and the guided tour in English was for MXN 300.
 It takes about 3-4 hours to explore the archeological remains and the museum.
 I would recommend this museum over other archeological museums in the Mexico city since this one had descriptions written in English.

-Then we headed to Zocalo square for the lunch.
-There are always some culture events going on there.
+Then we headed to Zocalo square for lunch.
+There are always some cultural events going on there.
 I would highly recommend trying out mangos (with chile) and corn (again, with chile) in the open market.
-While Zocalo is well-known, the lesser known nearby university area is great for exploring the nightlife of the Mexico city (“ciudad de México”).
+While Zocalo is well-known, the lesser-known nearby university area is excellent for exploring the nightlife of Mexico city (“Ciudad de México”).

 We took an early morning bus to Teotihuacan.
-A $50 MXN bus runs pretty regularly from the North Bus Terminal (“Terminal de Autobuses del Norte”).
+An MXN 50 bus runs pretty regularly from the North Bus Terminal (“Terminal de Autobuses del Norte”).
 It takes about an hour to reach Teotihuacan.
 It opens up at 8 AM.
 I would recommend arriving early to avoid traffic.
 Also, don’t go there on Sunday since it is free for Mexican residents then.
-I would recommend all the three pyramids – Pyramid of sun (“piramide del sol”) which is the third largest pyramid in the world, Pyramid of moon (“piramide de la Luna”), and the temple of Quetzalcoatl(“Templo de Quetzalcóatl”).
+I would recommend all the three pyramids – Pyramid of the sun (“Piramide del sol”), which is the third-largest pyramid in the world, Pyramid of the moon (“Piramide de la Luna”), and the temple of Quetzalcoatl(“Templo de Quetzalcóatl”).

-On return to the Mexico city, we decided to head to the Chapultepec castle, a 300-year old castle from the colonial era.
-While Teotihuacan is amazing, castle is not that great and can be skipped.
+On return to Mexico City, we decided to head to the Chapultepec Castle, a 300-year old castle from the colonial era.
+While Teotihuacan is fantastic, the castle is not that great, and you can skip it.

-We took an early morning bus from Poniente Bus terminal in Mexico City to Valle De Bravo, one can find the itinerary here. $167 MXN comfortable bus ride takes about 3 hours to the beautiful city of Valle De Bravo named after mexican president and the hero of the battle with the US, Nicolas Bravo.
-The city is picturesque, sitting next to a lake, surrounded by beautiful lush-green mountains, cobblestone roads, and colonial era architecture.
+We took an early morning bus from the Poniente Bus terminal in Mexico City to Valle De Bravo.
+One can find the itinerary here.
+MXN 167 comfortable bus ride takes about 3 hours to the beautiful city of Valle De Bravo named after Mexican president and the hero of the battle with the US, Nicolas Bravo.
+The town is picturesque, sitting next to a lake, surrounded by beautiful lush-green mountains, cobblestone roads, and colonial-era architecture.

-We did a nice short and steep hike to Mirador La Pena (“Lookout point”) which gave majestic view of the city and the surroundings.
+We did a short and steep hike to Mirador La Pena (“Lookout point”), which gave a majestic view of the city and the surroundings.
 The hike takes about 1-2 hours.
-Then we took an hour long boat cruise in the lake.
-While we were on the boat we decided to go paddle boarding.
-We bought an inflatable paddle board that is amazing.
-If you want to get yourself one check out these 4 best inflatable paddle boards.
+Then we took an hour-long boat cruise in the lake.

-For rest of the day, the market and the cathedral area is a great area to hangout.
+For the rest of the day, the market and the cathedral area are a great area to hangout.

 We started the day with Cascadas Velo De Novia (“Bridal Veil Falls”).
-The falls are far from Valle De Bravo and a $20 MXN shared or $60 MXN private taxi will take you there.
+The falls are far from Valle De Bravo, and an MXN 20 shared, or MXN 60 private taxi will take you there.
 The hike is about 1-2 hours and is relatively flat compared to Mirador La Pena

-We took a boat ride in the afternoon in the lake and in the evening, we took the Zina bus back to the Mexico city.
+We took a boat ride in the afternoon in the lake, and in the evening, we took the Zina bus back to Mexico City.